 Livingston Island (aka Smolensk Island in Russia) is the second largest of South Shetland Islands in Southern Ocean (Antarctica).
 The island has length 73 km (45 mi), width range 5-36 km (3-22 mi) and total land area 798 km2 (308 mi2), ranking it Antarctica's second-largest (after King George Island - total area 1150 km2 / 444 mi2).
 The highest elevation point is Mt Friesland (1700 m / 5578 ft) in Tangra Mountains.

-- The island is located approx 110 km (68 ml) northwest of the Antarctic Peninsula (Cape Roquemaurel, separated by the Bransfield Strait), approx 809 km (503 ml) southeast of Cape Horn (South America, separated by the Drake Passage), approx 1065 km (661 ml) south of Falkland Islands, and approx 3040 km (1890 ml) north of the South Pole.
+The island is located approx 110 km (68 mi) northwest of Antarctic Peninsula (Cape Roquemaurel, separated by Bransfield Strait), approx 809 km (503 mi) southeast of Cape Horn (South America, separated by the Drake Passage) and approx 1065 km (661 mi) south of Falkland Islands.

 Livingston Island's closest neighbours are Greenwich Island (east), Deception Island (south, at only 18 km / 11 mi) and Snow Island (southwest).
 Off its north coast, there are many islets and sea rocks, the largest of which are Rugged Island (with its freshwater Basalt Lake), Half Moon Island and Desolation Island.

 Livingston's coastline is formed by ice cliffs, coves, rocky beaches.
 Most of the surface is ice-covered.
 Byers Peninsula forms the island's west extremity.
 The bays are named South, False, Moon, Hero, Barclay, New Plymouth, Osogovo, Walker.
 The weather is windy, humid, mostly sunless, with blizzards, max temperature 3 C (37 F) in the summer and lowest temperature −11 C (12 F) in the winter.